-- 1. Demonstrate knowledge of the historical, religious, and social context of the Old Testament world. - 2.
-Demonstrate knowledge of some of the critical methods used in Old Testament studies. - 3.
-Demonstrate an understanding of the basic content of the Old Testament and its main teachings (theological content). - 4.
-Demonstrate knowledge of the canonical process producing a more complete understanding of the Old Testament.
+- 1. Demonstrate knowledge of the historical, geographical, religious, and social context of the New Testament world. - 2.
+Demonstrate knowledge of some of the critical methods used in New Testament studies. - 3.
+Demonstrate an understanding of the basic content of the New Testament and its main teachings (theological content). - 4.
+Demonstrate knowledge of the canonical process producing a more complete understanding of the compilation of the New Testament.